andre-cavalheiro/Jarvis/README.md

 ```

 The objective of this configuration method is to allow the simplification of running the puppet's pipeline in several different ways.
-Enabling the defenition of long test runs to be done in a simple config file instead of in the middle of the code.
+Enabling the definition of long test runs to be done in a simple config file instead of in the middle of the code.

-Jarvis has 3 distinct modes, them being: *Single execution*, *sequencial execution* and *optmization*.
+Jarvis has 3 distinct modes, them being: *Single execution*, *sequential execution* and *optimization*.

 - Single execution - the puppet's pipeline will run once with different arguments defined by the user.
-- Sequencial - the puppet's pipeline will run several times each time with different arguments defined by the user.
+- Sequential - the puppet's pipeline will run several times each time with different arguments defined by the user.
 - Optimization -the puppet's pipeline will run several times but this time the parameters will be selected by Optuna which performs [Baysian Optimization](https://www.cs.ox.ac.uk/people/nando.defreitas/publications/BayesOptLoop.pdf) in order to find the best combination of hyperparameters for the task at hand.
 The optimization parameters can only be defined in the configuration file.

 Although i believe the most convenient way to use Jarvis is by using yaml configuration files i've also added the option of passing most of the parameters (both for Jarvis and the Puppet) through command line arguments which is explained in the section: "Single excution and command line arguments".